 - In the event of a life threatening medical emergency or injury, call 911 to report what happened and where it has occurred.
-Immediately follow up with a phone call to Public Safety at 734-973-3411 or 3411 from a college phone, or by using one of the red emergency phones. - In the event of a non-life threatening emergency or injury, call Public Safety at 734-973-3411 or 3411 from a college phone. - Stay with the person. - Do not move the person unless absolutely necessary. - If he or she has stopped breathing, do not attempt CPR unless you have been trained to use it. - Look for jewelry with an inscription indicating a medical condition. - Never give anything to drink to an unconscious or semi-conscious person. - Try to avoid getting blood or other bodily fluids on you, but if you do, make Public Safety aware of it.
+Immediately follow up with a phone call to Public Safety at 734-973-3411 or 3411 from a college phone, or by using one of the red emergency phones. - In the event of a non-life threatening emergency or injury, call Public Safety at 734-973-3411 or 3411 from a college phone. - Stay with the person. - Do not move the person unless absolutely necessary. - Look for jewelry with an inscription indicating a medical condition. - Never give anything to drink to an unconscious or semi-conscious person. - Try to avoid getting blood or other bodily fluids on you, but if you do, make Public Safety aware of it.